On The Spectrum Of Infinite Quantum Graphs: Introduction

 As intimated above, the notion of infinite quantum graph we are going to discuss relies on the notion of \emph{ends}, a classical concept from graph theory~(see, e.g., \cite[Chapter 8]{Die17} and references therein) which was recently adapted to quantum graphs in~\cite{KosMugNic22}.
-It turns out that if an end is \emph{thin enough}, in a sense to be explained below, then a boundary condition has to be imposed on it in order to ensure self-adjointness of a realisation of the Laplacian.
-One can identify two important types of boundary conditions, namely of Dirichlet or Neumann type, which we will treat in this paper.
+As shown therein, if an end is ``thin enough'' in a certain sense, then different boundary conditions can be imposed on it leading to different self-adjoint realisations of the Laplacian.
+We will treat what are arguably the most important two types of conditions, Dirichlet and Neumann, in this paper.

 Let us also point out parallels of this paper to the spectral geometry on domains and manifolds -- a well developed field, see, e.g.~\cite{GreNgu13} for a survey.
-If $\Omega\subset \R^d$ is a bounded domain with Lipschitz boundary, then its Dirichlet and Neumann Laplacians both have purely discrete spectrum, whereas on unbounded or non-smooth domains, the situation is more subtle, see, e.g., \cite[Chapter 6]{AdaFou03} or \cite{DavSim92}.
-Likewise, it is known that infinite quantum graphs may or may not have purely discrete spectrum~\cite{Sol04,Hae14,KosNic19,GerTru21}.
+If $\Omega\subset \R^d$ is a bounded domain with Lipschitz boundary, then its Dirichlet and Neumann Laplacians both have purely discrete spectrum, whereas on unbounded or non-smooth domains, the situation is more subtle, at least in the Neumann case, see, e.g., \cite[Chapter 6]{AdaFou03} or \cite{DavSim92}.
+In particular, a family of bounded planar domains (the \textit{combs}) was introduced in \cite{HemSecSim91} that displays a remarkable behaviour: the Neumann Laplacian thereon has empty absolutely continuous spectrum but its essential spectrum is non-empty and contains infinitely many dilated copies of the set of accumulation points of some (possibly unbounded) sequence, see~\cite[Theorem~3.4]{HemSecSim91}.